thoughtworks/arthritiscampaign/README.md

 After you make the local change, test it on the local server.
 When everything is good, you can push to github and push to Heroku to deploy to production.

 ## Localization

+### Set user language
+You can add an URL parameter to set user language.
+For example, use "http://you_website_url?**language=fr**" to access this application with user language as French.
+You can change "fr" to "en" to set the language as English.

+**Once you set language through URL parameter, server will set a cookie to keep the setting on client side.
+The user language setting will be kept until you set the language through URL parameter again.**

 ### Translate static text
 We are using [JQuery localize plugin](https://github.com/coderifous/jquery-localize) to translate static text on webpages.